Are You new to RC? Get "The Beginner's Guide To Flying RC Airplanes" ebook for the flying start you need!

 This is a decision that shouldn't be taken lightly, but the time will come when you're ready to start learning to fly rc airplanes for real and consequently you need to part with your hard earned cash!

-You now know that trainer airplanes are the best planes to learn on, but what about the size, power type and form of construction?
+You now know that trainer planes are the best type to learn on, but what about the size, power type and form of construction?
 These are all things that need to be considered when shopping around for your first rc plane.